ingogriebsch/spring-hateoas-siren/README.md

 // add some links (having affordances) to the person model...
 ```

-_Using an entity model to wrap the entity model wrapping the person_
+_Using an entity model to wrap the entity model_
 ```
 EntityModel<EntityModel<Person>> model = new EntityModel<>(personModel);
 // add some links (having affordances) to the model...
 ```

-_The Siren representation generated for the entity model wrapped entity model wrapped person_
+_The Siren representation generated for the entity model wrapping the entity model wrapping the person object_
 ```
 {
   "class": [
-    "entity"
+    ...
   ],
   "entities": [
     "class": [
-      "entity"
+      ...
     ],
     "rel": [
       ...